albertoriva/jobman/README.md

 Minimal job manager

 Jobman is a simple program to run several commands concurrently.
 The commands can be read from one or more files or from standard input.
+It has the following features:

+- Allows controlling the maximum number of processes that can run at the same time;
+- Provides a visual display of running, waiting, and completed processes;
+- Jobs can be dependent on other jobs;
+- Keeps track of which jobs terminated successfully and which ones didn't;
+- Generates a full report containing job results and execution times.

 ## Usage: